donut-party/system/README.md

 so let's talk about those.
 Component groups make it easier to:

 - Create multiple instances of a component
-- Send signals to sub-selections of components
+- Send signals to selections of components
 - Designate system stages

 I'll describe what I mean by "multiple instances" here, and I'll explain the